projectcontour/contour/site/docs/v1.3.0/redeploy-envoy.md

 ## Overview

 Contour implements a new `envoy` sub-command which has a `shutdown-manager` whose job is to manage a single Envoy instances lifecycle for Kubernetes.
-The `shutdown-maanger` runs as a new container alongside the Envoy container in the same pod.
+The `shutdown-manager` runs as a new container alongside the Envoy container in the same pod.
 It exposes two HTTP endpoints which are used for `livenessProbe` as well as to handle the Kubernetes `preStop` event hook.

 - **livenessProbe**: This is used to validate the shutdown manager is still running properly.
 If requests to `/healthz` fail, the container will be restarted.